All Articles

 The good news is that both cards are easy to apply for — you don’t need to go through complicated forms or endless proof.

 - Getting a DID Card – You can apply directly through the official DID Card website.
 You’ll usually need to upload a passport-style photo and provide a few basic details about your disability.
-Once your application is complete, the card is sent directly to your home.
+Once you complete your application, the team sends the card directly to your home.

 - Getting a Sunflower Card and Lanyard – You can order these online from the Hidden Disabilities Sunflower store.
 Many large venues, supermarkets, airports, and even some GP practices also provide them free of charge.
 Some councils and charities also offer them locally, so it’s worth checking.